XarkLabs/Xosera/REFERENCE.md

 A simple executable ruby script, `bin2c.rb` is also provided in that directory.
 This is a simple utility that takes assembled copper binaries and outputs them as a C array (with associated size) for direct embedding into C code.

+Additionally, there are a bunch of handy C macros (in the Xosera m68k API headers) that facilitate writing readable copper code directly in C source code.
+The included examples (in `copper` directory) demonstrate the different ways of embedding copper code in C source.